Point partition numbers: decomposable and indecomposable critical graphs: Critical graphs with few edges

 For the function $\cre_t(k,n)$ with $t\geq 2$ only two improvements of the trivial lower bound \eqref{Chap8:Equ:trivial} are known.
 Both improvements are due to \v{S}krekovski \cite{Skrekovski2002}, but he only considers simple graphs and $t=2$.

-By means of Theorem~\ref{Chap5:Theo:Gallai-vertex-critical}, Gallai \cite{Gallai63b} established the exact values for the function $\cre_1(k,n)$ including a description of the extremal classes $\Cre_1(k,n)$, provided that $k+2 \leq n \leq 2k-1$.
+Based on Theorem~\ref{Chap5:Theo:Gallai-vertex-critical}, Gallai \cite{Gallai63b} established the exact values for the function $\cre_1(k,n)$ including a description of the extremal classes $\Cre_1(k,n)$, provided that $k+2 \leq n \leq 2k-1$.
 For $k\geq 3$, let ${\cGD}(k)$ be the class of simple graphs $G$ whose vertex set consists of three non-empty pairwise disjoint sets $X, Y_1$ and $Y_2$ with

 and two additional vertices $v_1$ and $v_2$ such that $G[X]$ and $G[Y_1 \cup Y_2]$ are complete graphs not joined by any edge in $G$, and $N_G(v_i)=X \cup Y_i$ for $i\in \{1,2\}$.
 Then it is easy to show that $\cGD(k)\subseteq \CR_1(k,2k-1)$.
 The class $\cGD(k)$ was discovered by Dirac \cite{Dirac74} and by Gallai \cite{Gallai63a}.
 Note that all graphs belonging to $\cGD(k)$ are $1$-indecomposable.